ilugc/ilugc.in/content/post/2023/ilugc-meet-january-2023.md

 awareness on Free/Open Source Software (F/OSS) in Chennai since January 1998.

-We usually meet on the second Saaturday of every month, and for the month of **May**, we shall meet through Jitsi on **Saturday 21, 2023 at 1500 IST**.
+We usually meet on the second Saturday of every month, and for the month of **January**, we shall meet through Jitsi on **Saturday 21, 2023 at 1500 IST**.

 https://meet.jit.si/ILUGCMeet21012023